anish-kondepudi-personal-projects/sudoku-solver/README.md

 # sodoku_solver
-Sodoku Solver with GUI
+Sodoku Solver with GUI;
-Works using a Backtracking Algorithm (Recursive Function) GUI Constructed using Tkinter Library in Python
+Works using a Backtracking Algorithm (Recursive Function);
+GUI Constructed using Tkinter Library in Python